 For many years I worked as a Occupational health safety and ergonomist consultant at a Occupational Health Service Unit.
 During 2012-2014 I held a post doctoral position at the Unit of Intervention and Implementation Research, Karolinska Institutet.
 Now I am an associated researcher at the department.
 My main interests are evaluation of methods for rehabilitation and health prevention, ergonomics, workers safety and workplace interventions.
 I will continue to work with the SPA study, Stress Prevention at the workplace.

 I work as an ergonomist and researcher at the unit of Occupational and Environmental Medicine, County Council, Östergötland.
 My focus is patient- and workplace investigations, conducting research projects (neck pain and work postures, patient- and workers safety, work environment andwork load among workers in dentistry), and knowledge sharing.

 I have a special interest in science communication.
-I was invited to write a blog post at FIOH: "Making social media and blogging work for occupational health scientists".
-I collaborate with a research group with interest in socal media and communication using twitter; Mark Merolli, ann Green and Maria-Louisa Busuttil.
+I am the editing manager of a swedish workenvironment blog: www.arbetsochmiljomedicin.se.
+I collaborate with a research group with interest in socal media and communication using twitter; Mark Merolli, Ann Green and Maria-Louisa Busuttil.

 PhD, Linköpings University, 2012

 Ergonomist, Occupational Health, 2009/2010

 Thesis: The Rehabilitation Process for Individuals with Musculoskeletal and Mental disorders.